 3. Listen carefully to this group.
 You will often hear real change enhancements, improvements and discoveries are uncovered that result in a better change.
 The side benefit of this is some of these change resistors now feel part of the project and solution and become change advocates for the change adding to the counter-balance to the remaining change resistors and equivocators.

 Fifth, meet with the group together if possible.
-This meeting is specifically designed to restate the change, the who, what, when, how and why and to clearly set expectations around timelines, milestones, quality, commitment, and execution.
-This is not a time for a passive voice, “We should do this because…” Or “We will try to hit this milestone by…” This requires an active voice, “we will…” “We must…” “Our timeline is not negotiable…” Also, this is when consequences are broadly identified; what will happen to members of the team if we don’t implement change or they fail to fulfill their requirements in the timeline.
-I’m not saying timelines and milestones are not flexible but the need to be argued when the goals are set not when they’ve been missed.
+This meeting is specifically designed to restate the change, the who, what, when, how and why and to set expectations around timelines, milestones, quality, commitment, and execution.
+Meeting with this group is not a time for a passive voice, “We should do this because…” Or “We will try to hit this milestone by…” This meeting requires an active voice, “we will…” “We must…” “Our timeline is not negotiable…” Also, this is when consequences are broadly identified; what will happen to members of the team if we don’t implement change or they fail to fulfill their requirements in the timeline.
+I’m not saying schedules and milestones are not flexible but the need to be argued when the goals are set not when they’ve been missed.

 Sixth, consistent and continual monitoring of the progress, measuring results, observing attitudes and behaviors and having ongoing coaching sessions, real-time as the team goes about their assigned tasks.
 Fulfilling the purpose and the reason for the change must be carefully monitored and reinforced.